 - examining objects to assess the type of material they are made of

-- looking for the symptoms and causes of decay and damage
+- looking for signs and the causes of decay and damage

 - deciding what repairs and treatment may be needed and cleaning and restoring objects so that their original features are not lost

 - estimating the costs and time needed for the work to be done

 - photographing objects and producing reports, and dealing with other paperwork

 - providing support and protection for objects in fragile condition

 - carrying out work to stop items decaying and rotting

 The figures below are only a guide.
 Actual pay rates may vary, depending on: